Organic dust toxic syndrome

 Organic dust toxic syndrome is a potentially severe flu-like syndrome originally described in farmers, mushroom workers, bird breeders and other persons occupationally exposed to dusty conditions.

 Symptoms

 Symptoms arise 4 to 12 hours after exposure to an organic dust, and generally last from one to five days.
-Common generalised symptoms include fever over 38 °C, chills, myalgia and malaise.
+Common generalised symptoms include fever over 38 °C / 100.4 °F, chills, myalgia and malaise.
 The most frequent respiratory symptoms are dyspnea and a dry cough, while a wheeze may be present less commonly.
 Headache, rhinitis, conjunctivitis and keratitis can also be present, and skin irritation may occur in those handling grain.

 Respiratory function may worsen to the point where hypoxia occurs, and damage to the airways may lead to non-cardiogenic pulmonary edema one to three days post exposure.

 Laboratory investigations may show a raised white cell (and specifically neutrophil) count, while a chest X-ray is often normal or shows minimal interstitial infiltration.